mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 |S: Person?| |
 |T: Key Door Person.|(off screen) T indicates that her mother is the person she is referring to|

+Gesture analysis (explained in a the methodology chapter) is valuable to shed light on this exchange.
+It is the indication that the mother is the person who will be responsible for implementing the GDP that the child is tangentially prompting to be implemented.

 ### GDPs and division of Labour

-Similarly, rather than direct delegation, dividing of labour can be observered.
+Similarly, rather than direct delegation, dividing of labour can be observed.

-The implementation of some GDP involved the use of different tools and activites.
-For example, the design of a graphical element suited some learners and they depended on the support of others to emplement those changes in code.
+The implementation of some GDP involved the use of different tools and activities.
+For example, the design of a graphical element suited some learners and they depended on the support of others to implement those changes in code.

 While the above interaction between Fi and Ma points to the parent doing the heavy lifting for code implementation, this was not always the case.
 Mi and Ne had a reverse relationship where the child would reluctantly implement the graphical changes in code but would pointedly not explain them seemingly taking pride in knowing something that her mother didn't.

-ADD TRANSCRIPT EXAMPLE FROM  - 49:52.2 - 53:38.0 - 2019-03-18-michelle
+ADD TRANSCRIPT EXAMPLE FROM  - 49:52.2 - 53:38.0 - 2019-03-18-mi

 #### GDPs for Goal Setting and Prioritisation